wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/regex.rst

    <srcport type="pcre2">^5000[0-7]$</srcport>

 For most of the options using regular expressions, ``osmatch`` is the type used by default.
-Check the :doc:`/user-manual/ruleset/ruleset-xml-syntax/rules` for more information.
+Check the :doc:`/user-manual/ruleset/ruleset-xml-syntax/rules` section for more information on this.

+Regular expressions treat most characters as literals.
+This means they match only themselves.
+For example, a matches "a".
+Particular expressions with specific matching rules are explained below for each supported syntax.

 .. _os_regex_syntax:

 OS_Regex or regex syntax
 ------------------------

-This is a fast and simple library for regular expressions in C.

-This library is designed to be simple while still supporting the most common regular expressions.
+This is a library for regular expressions in C language.
+It is designed to be simple while still supporting the most common regular expressions.

 .. topic:: Supported expressions